go-outside-labs/story-protocol-takehome/literature_review/README.md

 * The second approach **shrinks the hint to 16 MB**.
 Then, following queries demands **345 KB of communication**.

 * Finally, the scheme is applied, together with a novel data structure for approximate set membership, to the task of **private auditing in Certificate Transparency**.
 The results can be compared to Google Chrome’s current approach, with **16 MB of download per month, along with 150 bytes per TLS connection**.

+The goal of the PIR problem is to design schemes that satisfy the privacy and correctness constraints while achieving the minimum possible download cost, equivalently, the largest possible PIR rate.
+The download cost of a PIR scheme is defined as the total number of bits downloaded by the user from all the databases, normalized by the message size.
+The PIR rate is defined as the reciprocal of the PIR download cost.
+The system model for PIR is shown in Fig 2, where a user wants to download the message
+Wθ, without revealing
+the message index
+θ to any of the databases.

 <br>